bdobyns/silver-funicular/php-mysql-eb/Readme.md

-# PHP Example for AWS Elastic Beanstalk
+# PHP+MySQL Example for AWS Elastic Beanstalk

-This is the simplest possible PHP example, with no mysql database, and no extra frills and options.
+This Readme walks you thru using an elastic beanstalk project, using an existing php and mysql application (provided in the `src` directory in this example)

 Instructions for technical leads to begin a new project are in *TechLead.Readme.md* and if you are starting a new project, you should